 The way you break the fast is also important.
 There’s a science behind the way that allows you to reap the most benefits out of it.
 This is how I do it:

-- I drink one cup of Bone Broth (I use Kettle Fire) to provide collagen and get the stomach ready for nutrient absorption.
+- I drink one cup of Bone Broth (I use Kettle Fire) to provide collagen and prepare the stomach for nutrient absorption.
 Wait 10 minutes.

 - I drink 2 tablespoons of MCT Oil (more about this in the Supplements section) to signal my body to start making ketones.
 Wait 10 minutes.